 The CRCSU will develop a written plan to accept individuals accepting step-downs from Commonwealth Center for Children and Adolescents.

-The CSB shall meet the reporting requirements required in Section 7.
-Reporting Requirements and Data Quality of the FY 2022 and FY 2023 Community Services Performance Contract.
-This includes reporting requirements for both CARS and CCS.
+The CSB shall meet the reporting requirements required in the Reporting Requirements and Data Quality of the most current version of the Community Services Performance Contract.

 The Department Responsibilities: The Department agrees to comply with the following requirements.